top of page

 The UCLA campus is located in Westwood, and as a result, fans are likely to face some frustrating traffic on the way to the game.
 To get to Pauley Pavilion, you'll likely take either the 10 Freeway or the 405 Freeway and take the Wilshire or Sunset Blvd exit.
 If it is a weekday game, traffic is inevitable, especially on Wilshire.

 Once you approach the arena, take note of the many signs directing fans to the parking.
-Most spots go for approximately $11 and appear to be in a secure garage.
+Most spots go for approximately $11 and in a secure garage.
 If staying on LA's west side, several of Santa Monica Big Blue Buses operate inside the campus and will drop you off a short walk from the venue.
-Given Pauley Pavillions location, like with most any venue in LA, give yourself plenty of preparation time, and bring plenty of patience.
+Given Pauley Pavilion’s location, like with most any venue in LA, give yourself plenty of preparation time, and bring plenty of patience.

 Return on Investment 4

 For most games, advance ticket planning is not necessary.
-With most games not selling out, particularly early season games when the schedule may include some least attractive opponents, tickets can be found below face value on various third-party sites.
-Ticket prices can be somewhat pricey but if it’s your first time visiting the House The Wizard built, it will truly be worth the experience.
+With most games not selling out, particularly early season games when the schedule may include some least attractive opponents, tickets can be found below face value as low as $5 on various third-party sites.
+Ticket prices can be somewhat pricey however, with the team struggling this season, tickets to even higher profile opponents such as University of Arizona have been available as low as $13 if waiting toward the day of game.

 Extras 5